AdaCore/spark2014/docs/ug/language_subset.rst

 The ``Loop_Variant`` pragmas that appear next to the first group of ``Loop_Invariant`` pragmas (or at the start of the loop body if there are no ``Loop_Invariant`` pragmas in the loop) are handled with the most precision by
-|GNATprove|, as they become loop variants of the underlying intermediate
+|GNATprove|, as they become loop variants of the underlying virtual loop.
+Other
-representation in Why3.
-Other ``Loop_Variant`` pragmas are proved by showing that the quantity that should progress monotonically does so between the program point where the first group of ``Loop_Invariant`` pragmas appears (or the start of the loop if there is no such group) and the program point where the ``Loop_Variant`` pragma appears, and that this quantity either stays the same or progresses on the rest of the loop.
+``Loop_Variant`` pragmas are proved by showing that the quantity that should progress monotonically does so between the program point where the first group of ``Loop_Invariant`` pragmas appears (or the start of the loop if there is no such group) and the program point where the ``Loop_Variant`` pragma appears, and that this quantity either stays the same or progresses on the rest of the loop.

 Quantified Expressions
 ----------------------